GanapriyaS/Todo-website-using-PHP/README.md

  If error or if MySQL or apache server not starts then run this commands

  * sudo ./lampp start
- * sudo service mysql stop
+ * sudo service mysqld stop
- * sudo service mysql start
+ * sudo service mysqld start